imaxs/Flocking-Algorithm/README.md

 </table>

 The above illustration shows flocks of boids approaching an obstacles, splitting to avoid them (in red), and then regrouping.
+The data of obstacles are obtained from the image data.
+Gizmos are used for drawing red cube wires in the Scene view to visualize obstacles.